Jonas: I was welcomed and embraced as an outlier

 Today Jonas is a department manager with responsibility for almost 60 employees.
 He is thriving and his job is meaningful to him.

 I am the kind of person who lives to work.
 Apart from my family, my work is my primary purpose in life.
 It so happens that being a leader is also my hobby; a hobby at work, and that’s why my work is a lot of fun.
 Not just mostly, but every day.
+Before joining Deloitte as an auditor, Jonas worked for seven years as a teacher and pedagogue with children from deprived areas.

 You might think that these experiences were not at all relevant to a job in Deloitte, but that’s actually where my interest in leadership started.
 If you can handle a bunch of 13-year-olds with different difficulties, leading a department like this one or having meetings with major clients doesn’t scare you at all, Jonas remarks dryly.